cuygur/explorewanchain/zh-cn/staking/node_setup.md

 ```
 //validatorRegister.js

-// If you want to register as a validator you can modify and use this script.
+// If you want to register to be a miner you can modify and use this script to run.

-//-------INPUT PARAMS SHOULD BE REPLACED WITH YOURS--------------------
+//-------INPUT PARAMS YOU SHOULD MODIFY TO YOURS--------------------

-// tranValue is the value you want to stake - minValue is 100000
+// tranValue is the value you want to stake
+// non-delegate mode validator - minValue is 10000
+// delegate mode validator - minValue is 50000
-var tranValue = "100000"
+var tranValue = "50000"

-// secpub is the validator node's secpub value
+// secpub is the miner node's secpub value
 var secpub    = "YourPK1"

-// g1pub is the validator node's g1pub value
+// g1pub is the miner node's g1pub value
 var g1pub     = "YourPK2"

-// feeRate is the percent of the reward kept by the node in delegation - 100 indicates the node does not accept delegation.
+// feeRate is the delegate dividend ratio if set to 10000, means it's a single miner do not accept delegate in.
+// range 0~10000 means 0%~100%
-var feeRate   = 100
+var feeRate   = 1000

-// lockTime is the length of stake locking time measured in epochs - minimum required locking time of 5 epochs
+// lockTime is the time for miner works which measures in epoch count.
+And must >= 7 and <= 90.
 var lockTime  = 30

-// baseAddr is the stake funding source account
+// baseAddr is the fund source account.
 var baseAddr  = "YourAccountAddress"

-// passwd is the stake funding source account password
+// passwd is the fund source account password.
 var passwd    = "YourPassword"

-//-------INPUT PARAMS SHOULD BE REPLACED WITH YOURS--------------------
+//-------INPUT PARAMS YOU SHOULD MODIFY TO YOURS--------------------

 //------------------RUN CODE DO NOT MODIFY------------------